 Each year, up to 30 domestic and 10 international places can be offered (this includes both the Bachelor of Arts/Doctor of Medicine and the Bachelor of Science/Doctor of Medicine double degrees).

-Domestic applicants will attend an assessment day online for 2021 entry only.
+It is anticipated that domestic applicants will attend an assessment day online for 2022 entry only.

 You may undertake the Bachelor of Arts in the Dalyell Scholars program.